Al Coury: Capitol Records

-As vice-president of Capitol Records, Coury also led the re-establishing of Capitol Records as a major label after The Beatles broke up and The Beach Boys left the label in 1970.
+As vice-president of Capitol Records, Coury also led the re-establishing of Capitol as a major label after the Beatles broke up and the Beach Boys left the label in 1970.
 Between 1970 and 1974, he released albums of artists such as Linda Ronstadt, Helen Reddy, Grand Funk Railroad, Pink Floyd, Glen Campbell, Natalie Cole, and others.

-Coury worked on Helen Reddy's I am Woman single release and album in 1972 which gave Capitol its first no.1 song on the Billboard Hot 100 since 1970 and earned Reddy a Grammy Award.

-He was also co-producer of Linda Ronstadt self-titled album Linda Ronstadt of 1972, considered to be a front-runner in the country rock music genre, and released her last album with Capitol Heart like a Wheel in 1974, which became Ronstadt's breakthrough album and earned her a Grammy Award for Album of the Year as well.
-Coury also released Ronstadt's single "You're No Good" as part of the album which became Ronstadt's only single ever to reach no. 1 in the Billboard Hot 100.

-In 1973, he was instrumental in the release of Pink Floyd's Dark Side Of The Moon, which became one of the best selling albums of all time, being the one who persuaded Pink Floyd to take the song "Money" as a single.
-"Money" became the band's first hit in the United States.

-In 1974, Coury brought the song "Rhinestone Cowboy" written by Larry Weiss to Glen Campbell and promised to make it a hit if Campbell recorded it.
+Coury worked on Helen Reddy's "I Am Woman" single and album in 1972 which gave Capitol its first no.1 song on the Billboard Hot 100 since 1970 and earned Reddy a Grammy Award.
+He also co-produced Ronstadt's self-titled album in 1972, a front-runner in country rock, and released her last album with Capitol Heart Like a Wheel in 1974, which became Ronstadt's breakthrough and earned her a Grammy Award for Album of the Year as well.
+Coury also released Ronstadt's single "You're No Good" as part of the album which became Ronstadt's only single to top the Billboard Hot 100.
+In 1973, he was instrumental in the release of Pink Floyd's The Dark Side of the Moon, which became one of the best selling albums of all time, being the one who persuaded Pink Floyd to issue the single "Money", the band's first hit in the United States.
+In 1974, Coury brought the song "Rhinestone Cowboy" written by Larry Weiss, to Glen Campbell and promised to make it a hit if Campbell recorded it.
 "Rhinestone Cowboy" became Campbell's first No. 1 single in 1975 and earned him a Grammy Award nomination.
-The song also became Campbell's largest-selling single and one of his best-known recordings, initially with over 2 million copies sold.
+The song also became Campbell's largest-selling single and one of his best-known recordings, with over 2 million copies initially sold.

-Coury's last signing to Capitol Records was the group Dolenz, Jones, Boyce & Hart, made up of former members of The Monkees, Micky Dolenz and Davy Jones, and songwriters Tommy Boyce and Bobby Hart, who had written several Monkees hits.
+Coury's last signing to Capitol Records was the group Dolenz, Jones, Boyce & Hart, made up of former members of the Monkees, Micky Dolenz and Davy Jones, and songwriters Boyce and Hart, who had written several Monkees hits.